table of contents

 Other Uses of Dock

-Both plants contain oxalic acid which can be toxic if used in excessive amounts.
+Both plants contain oxalic acid, which can be toxic if used excessively.
 Some text suggests they should be avoided during pregnancy and when breastfeeding.
-They can also trigger hayfever or aggravate asthma in some people.
+They can also trigger hay fever or aggravate asthma in some people.

 Eaton, J. S. (1989) Discovering wild plants: Alaska, western Canada, the Northwest.
 Anchorage: Alaska Northwest Books.